Dee-Techie/Cybersecurity-Portfolio/Write-Ups/Cryptography_Basics.md

 - **Benefit**:
   - No need to share a secret key beforehand.
   - Supports secure key exchange and digital signatures.
+- **Real-life example**
+  - **Email encryption (PGP/GPG):** Used to encrypt emails so only the intended recipient can read them.
+  - **Digital Signatures:** Used to verify the authenticity and integrity of software, documents, and online transactions.

 #### 🔍 Examples of Asymmetric Algorithms:
 | Algorithm         | Key Size (Recommended) | Notes |